- Entertainment and Media

 The Death of the All Ages Venue

 If you need any proof that Portland, Oregon nurtures, just take a look at the long list of musicians who have emerged from it's eclectic music scene.
-From Grammy winner Esperanze Spalding who grew up around the world famous Blues and Jazz festivals held here every summer, the Kingsmen and who wrote the classic garage rock song “Louie Louie”, to the late alternative-folkster Elliot Smith to lesser known (nationally) local favorites like Pond, Heatmiser, Helio Sequence and Hazel.
+From Grammy winner Esperanze Spalding, who grew up around the world famous Blues and Jazz festivals held here every summer, to the Kingsmen and who wrote the classic garage rock song “Louie Louie”, to the late alternative-folkster Elliot Smith.
+Lesser known (nationally) local favorites like Pond, Heatmiser, Helio Sequence, Poison Idea and Hazel are just a speck on the Portland, Oregon musical map.
 Portland has always been a place where creativity thrives.
-That's true whether you're talking about music, literature, and both visual and body art.
-The city boasts the highest number of tattoo shops per capita in the US, as reported in the Forest Grove News-Times in July 2010 (Tattooed: Body art goes mainstream as Portland area becomes skin work mecca By Peter Korn)
+That's true whether you're talking about music, literature, and both visual and body art (The city boasts the highest number of tattoo shops per capita in the US, as reported in the Forest Grove News-Times in July 2010 [Tattooed: Body art goes mainstream as Portland area becomes skin work mecca By Peter Korn]).

 In the words of PDX Pop Now!
 Representative Cary Clarke,“The exposure to local arts at a young age - in particular the local music scene - has changed the lives of so many people I know for the better” (as reported in the Portland Mercury during the Oregon Liquor Control Commission's hearing on all ages venues in Feb 2008).

-In 1999 when the storied La Luna closed its doors.
-From 1992 to 1999, La Luna played a key role in Portland's rise to musical prominence (Wikipedia), offering shows that catered to teens along with 20 and 30 somethings.
+The first sign of what was to come was in 1999 when the storied all ages venue La Luna closed its doors.
+From 1992 to 1999, La Luna played a key role in Portland's rise to musical prominence, offering shows that catered to teens along with 20 and 30 somethings.
 It had an available bar in the indoor balcony area.
 On prime real estate in Southeast Portland, La Luna was replaced during the Vera Katz era by office buildings.

 Why did these venues close?